svenmuennich/github-commander/README.md

         * requiring the PR branch to be up to date with `master` when merging.

     Please note that the `teamPermissions` **do not** describe exclusive permissions.
 That is, if you have several teams and define only one of those teams in `teamPermissions`, all other teams still receive their default permissions for that repository.

+    You can also configure custom issue labels per repository, **either** by setting `issueLabels` and overriding the issue label list configured for the team **or** by configuring `additionalIssueLabels` to add labels in addition to the ones configured for the team.
+The format for each issue label is the same as for issue labels configurations on team level.

 You can find example configurations both as [yaml](config.yaml.dist) and as [json](config.json.dist) in this repository.